Measure equivalence rigidity among the Higman groups: Measured groupoids

 \begin{rk} Notice that \cite[Lemma~3.8]{Kid-BS} is stated with the extra assumption that the local index $[\calg:\calh]_y$ is constant.
 However, this assumption is not required for the proof.
 Indeed, we can always partition $Y$ into at most countably many Borel subsets $Y_n$, where $Y_n=\{y\in Y|[\calg:\calh]_y=n\}$ -- that these sets are Borel follows from \cite[Lemma~3.5(i)]{Kid-BS}.
 All the subsets $Y_n$ are $\calg$-invariant, because $[\calg:\calh]_y=[\calg:\calh]_x$ whenever there exists $g\in\calg$ such that $s(g)=x$ and $r(g)=y$, see \cite[Lemma~3.5(i)]{Kid-BS}. \end{rk}

 \paragraph*{Action-like cocycles.}

-A strict cocycle $\rho:\calg\to G$ is \emph{action-like} if $\rho$ has trivial kernel, and whenever $H_1\subseteq H_2$ is an infinite index inclusion of subgroups of $G$, for every positive measure Borel subset $U\subseteq Y$, the subgroupoid $\rho^{-1}(H_1)_{|U}$ does not have finite index in $\rho^{-1}(H_2)_{|U}$.
-This notion is slightly stronger than the notion of \emph{action-type} cocycle from \cite[Definition~3.20]{GH}, which corresponds to only requiring the above when $H_1=\{1\}$.
+A strict cocycle $\rho:\calg\to G$ is \emph{action-like} if \begin{enumerate} \item $\rho$ has trivial kernel, \item whenever $H_1\subseteq H_2$ is an infinite index inclusion of subgroups of $G$, for every positive measure Borel subset $U\subseteq Y$, the subgroupoid $\rho^{-1}(H_1)_{|U}$ does not have finite index in $\rho^{-1}(H_2)_{|U}$, and \item for every non-amenable subgroup $H\subseteq G$ and every positive measure Borel subset $U\subseteq X$, the subgroupoid $\rho^{-1}(H)_{|U}$ is non-amenable. \end{enumerate} This notion is slightly stronger than the notion of \emph{action-type} cocycle from \cite[Definition~3.20]{GH}, which corresponds to only requiring the first assumption, and the second assumption with $H_1=\{1\}$.
 Our main examples of action-like cocycles come from the following lemma.
+We mention that in an earlier version of this article, we were only making the first two assumptions, however adding the third assumption enabled us to remove an unnecessary assumption in the statement of Theorem~\ref{theo:full}.
+The idea of adding the last assumption comes from work of Escalier and the first-named author \cite{EH}.

 \begin{lemma} Let $G\actson (Y,\mu)$ be a measure-preserving action of a countable group $G$ on a standard finite measure space $(Y,\mu)$.

 Then the natural cocycle $\rho:G\ltimes Y\to G$ is action-like. \end{lemma}